egberts/egberts.github.io-src/content/articles/gentoo-qemu-setup-resume.md

 private: False

-How to resuming the setup the Gentoo OS ... within the QEMU VM startup.
+How to resume the setup the Gentoo OS ... within the QEMU VM startup.

 This would be extremely useful if you are doing a major developmental iteration of tweaking Linux kernel ... within Gentoo rescue disk.